DaveInDev/Binbinhfr-Scripts/README.md

 https://raw.githubusercontent.com/DaveInDev/Binbinhfr-Scripts/master/index.xml

-Here is how to do it :
+This link explains how to do it :

 https://reapack.com/user-guide#import-repositories